cmintert/Abyssal_TTRPG/Markdown Files/Abyssal.md

 identify a potential threat your enemy can act unnoticed.
 He will use that to his full advantage, hitting you out of nowhere.

-This is why scanners, tactical positioning and subterfuge play a critical role before any shot is fired.
+This is why scanners, tactical positioning, and subterfuge play a critical role before any shot is fired.

 However, that may be, once the first salvo is launched the combat has